Paulding County Probate Court - Marriage Licenses

-The Paulding County Probate Court issues marriage licenses to Paulding County residents who wish to marry in Ohio, and those out of state residents wishing to marry here in Paulding County.
-The Probate Court has also been entrusted to keep and maintain records of said marriages.
+The Paulding County Probate Court issues marriage licenses to Paulding County residents who wish to marry in Ohio, and those out-of-state residents wishing to marry in Paulding County.
+The Probate Court has also been entrusted to maintain records of marriages.
 Our goal is to serve the public in the most helpful and courteous manner possible.

 Requirements for Marriage License

-The following are the absolute minimum requirements for every applicant (please call the Court for the added requirement for minor applicants.
+The following are the absolute minimum requirements for every applicant.
+Please call the Probate Court at 419-399-8256 for additional requirements for minor applicants.

 Applicants must be present at the time of application.

-The fee for the license is $29.00 cash or check only – – we do not accept debit or credit cards.
+The fee for a marriage license is $40.00 (cash only).
+We do not accept checks or debit or credit cards.

 Applicants must each have a US government issued photo ID (i.e., Driver’s License, State ID, passport, VISA, etc.), or birth certificate.

-The residency of the applicants is also an issue.
-Ohio residents wanting to marry in Ohio, apply in the county where they reside.
-Out of state residents getting married in Ohio, apply in the county in which they are getting married.
+Regarding residency and non-residency, Ohio residents wishing to marry in Ohio apply in the county where they reside.
+Out-of-state residents wishing to marry in Ohio apply in the county in which they are getting married.

-The couple must get married within 60 days of our issuing the license.
+The couple must get married within 60 days of the issuance of the license.
 While there is no blood testing or waiting period, the license does expire 60 days after issuance.

 The couple must swear, or affirm, that all information and testimony provided is true, correct, and complete.

-The couple must sign their full name on the marriage license application.
+The couple must sign their full names on the marriage license application.

 The Application Process